Includes customs regulations and contact information for this country's customs office.

 There are a number of changes in the revised customs policy, which also require an integrated IT system from the customs authorities.
 In April 2016, the European Commission published an implementing decision (2016/578) on the work program relating to the development and deployment of the electronic systems of the UCC.
 In March 2018, the EC published a proposal (EU) No 2018/0040 for a draft regulation amending Regulation (EU) No 952/2013 to prolong the transitional use of means other than the electronic data-processing techniques provided for in the Union Customs Code.
 The EC continues to evaluate the timeline by which the EU-wide integration of the customs IT system can be implemented.

-Given the magnitude of EU imports every year, it is important that the value of such commerce is accurately measured for the purposes of economic and commercial policy analysis; application of commercial policy measures; proper collection of import duties and taxes; and import and export statistics.
+Given the magnitude of EU imports every year, it is important that the value of such commerce is accurately measured for economic and commercial policy analysis, application of commercial policy measures, proper collection of import duties and taxes, and import and export statistics.

 These objectives are met using a single instrument: the rules on customs value.
 In addition, the European Union applies an internationally accepted concept of “customs value.”
 The value of imported goods is one of three elements of taxation that provides the basis for the assessment of the customs debt, which is the technical term for the amount of duty that has to be paid, the other elements being the origin of the goods and the customs tariff.